typed-ember/ember-cli-typescript/README.md

 use it for developing the add-on itself: that's how its compiled output can be used in consuming apps or add-ons.

+### :warning: Warning: install size

+This is a WIP :construction: part of the add-on, and it *will* make a dramatic difference in the size of your add-on in terms of installation.
+(It won't affect the size of the add-on after build, of course!)

+We're working on making a solution that lets us ship generated typings and compiled JavaScript instead of shipping the entire TypeScript compiler toolchain for add-ons.
+If you're using ember-cli-typescript in an add-on, you might add a note to your users about the install size until we get that sorted out!

 ## Configuration file notes